-Unemployment Rate in Netherlands remained unchanged at 4 percent in January.
+Unemployment Rate in Netherlands increased to 4.10 percent in February from 4 percent in January of 2026.
 Unemployment Rate in Netherlands averaged 4.86 percent from 2003 until 2026, reaching an all time high of 7.90 percent in February of 2014 and a record low of 2.90 percent in February of 2020.
 This page provides - Netherlands Unemployment Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Netherlands Unemployment Rate - data, historical chart, forecasts and calendar of releases - was last updated on March of 2026.

-Unemployment Rate in Netherlands remained unchanged at 4 percent in January.
+Unemployment Rate in Netherlands increased to 4.10 percent in February from 4 percent in January of 2026.
 Unemployment Rate in Netherlands is expected to be 4.10 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the Netherlands Unemployment Rate is projected to trend around 4.40 percent in 2027 and 4.20 percent in 2028, according to our econometric models.

 Calendar GMT Reference Actual Previous Consensus TEForecast